frennkie/django-ip2tor/readme.md

 based on the Python Django Web Framework that provides a management interface to register multiple operator accounts and also Bitcoin Lightning wallets/nodes.
-Within the `Shop` it is also possible to register multiple `Hosts` that will take over the role of actually hosting the IP to TOR (or more precisely TCP-Port to TOR Hidden Service).
+Within the `Shop` it is also possible to register multiple `Hosts` that will take over the role of actually hosting the IP to Tor (or more precisely TCP-Port to Tor Hidden Service).

 ### Installing a Host

-First make sure that TOR is installed and configured/enabled.
+First make sure that Tor is installed and configured/enabled.

 Secondly install any other dependencies.
 Currently these are